webbcam/Outlets-315MHz/README.md

             - Or you can include a specific channel you need:
                 #include "ChannelF.h"

         Before void setup() you want to intialize all your outlets you will be controlling by calling the particular channel of the outlet (A-H) and passing it the Arduino pin connected to DATA:

             ChannelF outlet_name(pin_Number);

-    Use:
+    USE:
         You can toggle the outlet's state by calling its toggle function and passing it the channel (1-3) and power state (true->on or false->off)

             i.e.
             outlet_name.toggle(1, true);

+Please see the examples for more information!